Cars of all makes and models can – and do – fall victim to rust. It can strike in almost any location of the vehicle, be that internal or external.

 Summary

-This gel rust remover is perfect for getting rid of oxidation on vertical surfaces.
+This gel remover is perfect for getting rid of oxidation on vertical surfaces.

 On light to moderate oxidation, you can expect results quickly.
 The maximum treatment time is 30 minutes, but note that badly corroded areas may need more than one application.

-When it’s time to remove the gel, water is all you should need.
-You can either spray your automobile down with the hose or wipe the jelly off with a wet cloth.
+When it’s time to remove the gel, you can either spray your automobile down with the hose or wipe the jelly off with a wet cloth.

 Manufacturer’s Specs and Features List